Samll/googlechat_export_recover/README.md

-# googlechat_export_recover
-A Python script to export Google Chat data into organized HTML files with folder renaming

-## Usage
-1. Go to https://takeout.google.com/ and export all Google Chats
-2. Once downloaded unzip all the content in one folder
-3. Add googlechat_export_recover.py to the main Takeout folder
-4. Run python googlechat_export_recover.py
-5. You can now browse folders, that will have name for the Group or members of the chat
-6. Inside each folder you will find an HTML file named as the folder which contains all the chat

 # **Google Chat Export Recovery**

 A Python script to export Google Chat data into organized HTML files, with automatic folder renaming based on chat participants or group names.